 By long-standing policy, trustee candidates are not permitted to campaign for election and they do not run on particular platforms.

 As noted above, the Board of Trustees of Princeton University works best if every trustee comes to each issue with an open mind, the ability to consider all evidence and an overarching commitment to arrive at the best decision for the University as a whole, not as an advocate for a particular constituency or point of view.
-Each trustee is shaped by his or her own experiences, both at and outside Princeton, which is why the election materials provide biographies of the candidates.
+Each trustee is shaped by their own experiences, both at and outside Princeton, which is why the election materials provide biographies of the candidates.
 But trustees who arrive on the board having already staked out positions on issues without access to full information can undermine both the workings of the board and their own effectiveness if they are perceived as beholden to a position they took while campaigning or to a particular constituency that is expecting them to hold to that position.

 It bears repeating that the board has a long history of benefiting greatly from trustees who bring intelligence, curiosity, integrity and a deep commitment to Princeton to their service on the board, and from the candor, trust and mutual respect that characterize trustee discussions.
 In the board’s experience, partisanship detracts from this sense of shared responsibility and thus is detrimental in both the election process and participation in the board.